Last Updated: June 2026

-If you’re visiting Chicago for the first time, Millennium Park is where your trip should start.
-It’s free, it’s stunning, it’s right in the heart of the Loop — and within one square mile you’ll find the most photographed sculpture in Chicago, a Frank Gehry concert hall, a botanical garden built on top of a parking garage, and a pedestrian bridge that makes you stop and stare.
+Millennium Park is the best place to start a first trip to Chicago — free, right in the heart of the Loop, and packed into one square mile with the most photographed sculpture in the city, a Frank Gehry concert hall, a hidden rooftop botanical garden, and a winding pedestrian bridge that makes people stop and stare.
 I’ve brought dozens of first-time visitors here over the years and the reaction is always the same: they didn’t expect it to be this good.

-This guide covers every major attraction, what’s worth your time, what most visitors miss, 2026 event dates, and a full day itinerary — whether you have two hours or an entire day.
-For a full breakdown of every major attraction, see our best things to do in Chicago guide.
+This guide covers every major attraction, what’s worth your time, what most visitors miss, current 2026 event dates and closures, and a full-day itinerary — whether you’ve got two hours or the whole day.
+I’ve written about the city for Fox 32 Chicago, and Millennium Park is still the first place I point people.
+For a wider look at the city’s attractions, see our best things to do in Chicago guide.

 [SimpleTOC]